Get 50% off our limited company packages for your first three months

 Depending on what you’re selling, you also might want to consider traditional advertising.
 Local directories and newspapers are always looking to fill ad-space, and might offer you a tasty discount for late space if you build a decent relationship with their sales reps.

 If you’re seriously confident about your idea, there’s no need to be coy.
 Phone, email, and text your family and close mates explaining you have this exciting new business venture, and that you’d really appreciate it if they could help you out.

 Even if they personally have no interest whatsoever, maybe they can tell their friends on social media, or might be able to hook you up with a friend who would love whatever it is you’re selling.

-Important note though, don’t confuse this with doing a big generic mailout of all your contacts, otherwise you may fall foul of the GDPR rules regarding recipients needing to opt into promotional material.
+Important note though, don’t confuse this with just doing a big generic mailout to all your contacts, otherwise, you may fall foul of the GDPR rules regarding recipients needing to opt into promotional material.

 Creating interesting and informative content will, if promoted properly, keep potential leads coming back and increase their awareness of your company.
 Showing that you know what you’re talking about will improve your credibility, and documenting your own thoughts and experiences can put a more relatable, human element to the company.

 Our Knowledge section on our Crunch website (yes this one you’re reading now!) brings us over 80% of the traffic to our website, and we’ve built it up over ten years to be a helpful resource for people who want to start and grow a business, or find out how to manage their business finances.